 The Council's decision-making framework and delegation arrangements to the Executive, committees and senior officers are set out in full in the Council's Constitution.
 The terms of reference for the two Joint Committees are also set out in the Constitution and are supplemented with a written partnership agreement that sets out the decision making and management framework for the services delivered in partnership with other neighbouring authorities.
-The Council's Forthcoming Decisions List in respect of Executive business items has rules and processes in place for consultation and taking legal and financial advice before taking decisions.
+The Council's Forthcoming Decisions List provides details of the key decisions planned to be made over the next 3 months by the Executive and the Council has in place procedures and processes for consultation and receiving legal and financial advice before taking decisions.

 The Council is required to keep its Constitution under review.
 The Monitoring Officer undertakes reviews as necessary in consultation with the Constitution Working Group and recommends any changes considered appropriate.
-During 2018/19 there were no alterations to the Council's Constitution.
+During 2019/20 there were no alterations to the Council's Constitution.

-The Monitoring Officer (from 1st August 2018) is an experienced local government solicitor and the Council's Head of People and Governance.
-For the period 1st April 2018 to 31st July, the role was fulfilled by an experienced senior manager who was also the Council's Chief Operating Officer.
-Both the Monitoring Officers for 2018/19 appointed deputies to discharge the duties in their absence.
+The Monitoring Officer is an experienced local government solicitor and the Council's Head of Governance.
+The Monitoring Officer for 2019/20 appointed deputies to discharge the duties in their absence.
 The function of the monitoring officer is described in the Council's Constitution.